 Bob loved surfing in Santa Cruz as well as salmon fishing and abalone diving.
 He also enjoyed car racing with is sons at Watsonville Speedway.
 He is survived by his wife of 63 years, Iwana, three boys, Bobby, Ronny and Danny Scott all of Santa Cruz, daughter Rhonda Good of Salinas, and his 6 grandchildren; Sierra, Robert, Davida, Sativa, Roland, Zachary.

 Military honors will be conferred for the family at graveside by the U.S. Navy Honor Guard at Oakwood Memorial Park on Tuesday, June 30, 2020 at 2:00 P.M.
 A Celebration of Bob’s Life will be held for family and friends at a later date.
 Please do as he did in his life and remember Bob by “Paying it Forward”.
 The family wishes to thank Hospice of Santa Cruz County and Bob’s caregivers, Mario and Cathy.
 If

-To plant a tree in memory of Robert Scott, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Robert Scott, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Santa Cruz Mission Chapel